TillMueller/TillMueller/README.md

 # Bio
 - M.Sc.
 CS student @TUM
 - Interested in web application security, low-level programming and the Linux kernel
-- Always seeking new challenges
+- Always seeking new challenges (if you think you have something that fits this description please send me a message at hi{at}tillmueller.dev)

 # Projects
 Here is an overview of some of the projects I worked on.
 Most of these are hosted on my own Gitlab instance over at https://git.gento0.de